| Real Name | Roman Arkadyevich Abramovich |

 - Current boats

-- Eclipse 162.5 m (533 ft) – Built in Germany by Blohm + Voss, she was launched in September 2009.[171]
-Abramovich took delivery of the yacht in 2010.[172]
-The yacht's interior and exterior were designed by Terence Disdale.[173]
+- Eclipse (162.5 m (533 ft)) – Built in Germany by Blohm + Voss, she was launched in September 2009.[192]
+Abramovich took delivery of the yacht in 2010.[193]
+The yacht's interior and exterior were designed by Terence Disdale.[193]
 Eclipse is believed to have cost Abramovich around US$400 million and was the world's largest privately owned yacht until 2013 when it was overtaken by 180 m (590 ft) Azzam.
 It includes at least two swimming pools, a cinema, two helicopter landing-pads, several on-board tenders and a submarine that can be launched and dive to a depth of 49 m (160 ft).
-She is also equipped with armour plating surrounding the bridge and Abramovich's master suite, as well as bullet proof windows.[174]
+She is also equipped with armour plating surrounding the bridge and Abramovich's master suite, as well as bulletproof windows.[194]

 - Former boats

-- Sussurro 49.5 m (162 ft) – Built by Feadship in 1998 for Sheikh Abdul Mohsen Abdulmalik Al-Sheikh.
+- Sussurro (49.5 m (162 ft)) – Built by Feadship in 1998 for Sheikh Abdul Mohsen Abdulmalik Al-Sheikh.

-- Luna 115 m (377 ft) – Built by Lloyd Werft and delivered to Roman Abramovich in 2009 as an upgraded replacement for his Le Grand Bleu expedition yacht.
-Sold to close friend, Azerbaijani-born billionaire Farkhad Akhmedov, in April 2014 for US$360 million.
-Has a 1-million-litre (260,000 US gal) fuel tank, 7 engines outputting 15,000 hp (11,000 kW) propelling Luna to a maximum speed of 25 knots (46 km/h; 29 mph), 8 tenders, 15 cm (5.9 in) ice-class steel hull and 10 VIP Cabins.[179]
+- Luna (115 m (377 ft)) – Built by Lloyd Werft and delivered to Roman Abramovich in 2009 as an upgraded replacement for his Le Grand Bleu expedition yacht.
+Sold to Farkhad Akhmedov in April 2014 for US$360 million.
+Has a 1-million-litre (260,000 US gal) fuel tank, 7 engines outputting 15,000 hp (11,000 kW) propelling Luna to a maximum speed of 25 knots (46 km/h; 29 mph), 8 tenders, 15 cm (5.9 in) ice-class steel hull and 10 VIP Cabins.[199]

 Aircraft